KAR-NG/Food-Poison-Survey-Analysis-using-Multiple-Correspondence-Analysis/poison.md

     are plotted.
 Levels with similar profile are grouped together as we can see the “y” and “n” levels are grouped together separately.
 The distance between each category point with the plot origin indicate the quality of the point on the factor map (graph 2).
+The further the point is away from the origin, the better the point is to be presented by the first two components.

 -   In graph 3, cosine squared (cos2) will help us to visualise which variables are better represented by the first two dimensions.
-The larger the size, the better it is to be represented by the factor map.
+The larger the size of a particular point, the better it is to be represented by the factor map.
 However, even if a variable is well represented but it might not be contributing much to the principal components.
 Variables that contribute the most are the most important variables in explaining the variability in the dataset.

 ### 5.4 Individual Analysis

 The term “individual” means the “row” of the dataset, or also known as “observation”.
-“Individual”, or more commonly “observation” are the term usually referred to the rows of a structured dataset which has variables as columns and records as rows.
+“Individual”, or more commonly “observation” are the terms usually referred to the rows of a structured dataset which has variables as columns and records as rows.

 This section will perform the similar visualisation as the variable analysis in the previous section.
 Similarly, this section will identify the most representative and contributive observations.
 These are important observations in explaining the variability in the dataset.
+Therefore, in other words, we are not really that required to look at all the points, but the important ones that are presented well in the dimensions we used in the factor map (the graph).
 Moreover, the supplementary variable “Sick” will now be used to help understand the data.

 ``` r
 # Graphs